 Summary

-Common Questions (FAQ)
+Frequently Asked Questions (FAQ)

-Q1:pageListDoes the label support pagination function?
+Q1:pageListDoes the tag support pagination functionality?

-A2:pageListThe label itself does not have direct ID or title filtering parameters to limit the number of items obtained.It defaults to fetching all published single-page data.forUse conditional statements inside the loop (such as){% if item.Id == X or item.Title == "Y" %}Choose selectively which pages to display.
-For example, if you only want to show pages with IDs 1 and 3, you can write it like this:
+A2:pageListThe label itself does not have a direct ID or title filter parameter to limit the number of items obtained.It defaults to fetching all published single-page data.
+To display only specific pages, you need to do so after you have retrieved all the page data, inforUse conditional judgment statements inside the loop (such as{% if item.Id == X or item.Title == "Y" %}) Selectively display the pages you need.
+For example, if you want to display pages with IDs 1 and 3, you can write it like this:

 {% pageList pages %}